syzmonz/awokxdag/BattInfo.md

 4. If it died sooner than the gauge expected, raise Batt Tune.
 If it lasted longer, lower Batt Tune.

 Repeat until the gauge roughly matches real runtime.
-One idle run is enough for a good baseline.
+One run of what you do the most (scanning, transmitting or lord help us idling) is enough for a good baseline.

 ## Limits